uptech/functional-ts/README.md

 pipe('Bob', uppercase, dashSeparate) // => 'B-O-B'
 ```

 In the above example we have a chain of two functions, `uppercase` and `dashSeparate`.
-The input, `'Bob'` is passinto the `uppercase` function as input and then the output from `uppercase` is piped as input to the `dashSeparate` function.
+The input, `'Bob'` is passed into the `uppercase` function as input and then the output from `uppercase` is piped as input to the `dashSeparate` function.
 Then the output from `dashSeparate` is returned as the return value of `pipe` in this example.

 ### compose